 Normally a 2:1 Honours degree in Drama or a relevant subject, or its equivalent.
-Please contact the department for full details.
+This should normally be in Drama, Theatre Studies, Performance Studies, English or a similar subject.

 Months of entry